Marvalyn/README-Generator/assets/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: dhtsrg
+  The following necessary dependencies must be installed to run the application properly: fjfj

   # Usage
-  In order to use this app run the command: hsr
+  In order to use this app run the command: ggbsgb

   # License
-  This project is licensed under the Apache 2.0 license.
+  This project is licensed under the Boost Software 1.0 license.

-  # Contributors
+  # Contributing
-  Contributors: hnfgbfvs
+  Contributors: agijgsg

   # Tests
-  The following command is needed to run the test: dhgsf
+  The following command is needed to run the test: hhdfg

   # Questions
-  If you have any questions please visit dsg or send an email to: fgsd.
+  If you have any questions please visit egrstg or send an email to: sfgsfg.